PyColors/Newspaper/README.md

 * [Axios] - Promise based HTTP client for the browser and node.js
 * [Enzyme] - JavaScript Testing utilities for React
 * [uiGradients] - Beautiful colour gradients for design and code
+* [Prettier] - Prettier is an opinionated code formatter